-RepuTex’s proprietary NEMRES model is our flagship electricity market simulation tool, replicating the operation of AEMO’s dispatch engine by simulating market behaviour and supply-demand conditions across the National Electricity Market (NEM).
+RepuTex’s National Electricity Market Renewable Energy Simulator (NEMRES) is our flagship electricity market simulation model, replicating the operation of AEMO’s dispatch engine by simulating market behaviour and supply-demand conditions across the NEM.
 Various rules, laws and policies govern the operation of the NEM, with the key elements being supply and demand, connected by the electricity network.
 The supply side is comprised of fossil fuel and renewable generators which offer generation capacity based on their own economic decisions, dispatched by AEMO from the cheapest to more costly generator, subject to system conditions, to meet demand.

-Demand is affected by a number of factors such as weather, economic activities, population, etc. Although demand for power has patterns, it remains mostly unplanned and highly inelastic over the short term.
+Demand is affected by a number of factors such as weather, economic activity, population, etc. Although demand for power has patterns, it remains mostly unplanned and highly inelastic over the short term.
 System operators rely on demand forecasting for the daily market operation and long term planning.
-As such AEMO publishes forecasted demand on a number of time frames.
-The RepuTex NEMRES model simulates the NEM least cost dispatch process and supply and demand conditions in the forecast periods, modelling the resulting generation and emissions from each of the scheduled generation plants.
-Contracts between generators and retailers/large users impact the percentage of electricity subject to bidding behaviours and spot price revenue.
+As such, AEMO publishes forecasted demand on a number of timeframes.
+NEMRES simulates the least cost dispatch process and supply and demand conditions in each forecast period, modelling the resulting generation and emissions from each of the scheduled generation plants.
+Contracts between generators and retailers/large users impact the percentage of electricity, subject to bidding behaviour and spot price revenue.

-The RepuTex NEMRES model explicitly models all scheduled power plants, while also allowing for non-market and non-scheduled plants.
-Figure 1 outlines the main model components and model process flows.
-The central component of the RepuTex NEMRES model is the least cost dispatch model, which dispatches the generation of plants based on default bids adjusted to each generators most recently observed patterns.
-For each dispatch interval, fossil fuel generators bids are optimised for individual facility profitability.
-Hydro generation is allocated by model based on historical inflow and the proportion of run-of-river generation and storable hydro energy.
+NEMRES explicitly models all scheduled power plants, while also allowing for non-market and non-scheduled plants.
+Figure 1 outlines the main model components and process flows.
+The central component is the least cost dispatch model, which dispatches the generation of plants based on default bids, adjusted to each generators most recently observed patterns.
+For each dispatch interval, fossil fuel generator bids are optimised for individual facility profitability.
+Hydro generation is allocated based on historical inflow and the proportion of run-of-river generation and storable hydro energy.

-As shown, the input data preparation and model calibration are important blocks, supported by a number of criteria in checking the validity of model outputs including cross checks against the closing facilities projected to be the least profitable and the feasibility of new entrants in a given region.
+As shown, input data preparation and model calibration are important blocks, supported by a number of criteria in checking the validity of model outputs, including crosschecks against closing facilities projected to be the least profitable, and the feasibility of new entrants in a given region.